VAT Categories

 Default Category

 One VAT category must be the default.
 When you mark a category as default, the previous default is automatically unset.
-The default category is pre-selected when you create new inventory products.
+The default category is pre-selected when you create new inventory products and when new bookings are created.
+This saves time and ensures a consistent tax rate is applied unless you explicitly choose a different one.

 Common Tasks